cmleinz/black-box/README.md

 ## About

-Black-box's API design is inspired by actix, but built is built to be as minimal as possible, and to integrate with the recently stabalized `async fn` in traits.
+Black-box's API design is inspired by actix, but is built to be as minimal as possible, and to integrate with the recently stabalized `async fn` in traits.

 To get started just define an Actor and implement some message handlers: